GPS Tracking Glossary

 Active GPS: A device that transmits live locational data that can then be accessed remotely.
 Also known as a real-time GPS tracker.
 This form of vehicle monitoring is popular among businesses seeking to improve fleet management, families interested in monitoring an elderly or teen driver, and people looking for an auto-theft prevention tool.

 A-GPS: (Assisted GPS) Refers to a device using a combination of both cellular and GPS locational technology.
 Most consumer and business real-time GPS trackers use A-GPS, meaning the tracking device acquires signals from satellites orbiting the Earth.
 This signal acquisition leads to the calculation of speed, time, altitude, and various other locational information common among GPS devices.
 This data is then transmitted through the assistance of cellular technology that allows users of the GPS tracking device to access the live locational data remotely from a computer or smartphone.
 This is the reason they real-time GPS trackers require a monthly data plan.

 Alkaline Battery: A battery that can be purchased at most retail locations, alkaline batteries are widely known for being rated as a quality power source, and having a long shelf-life.

 Atomic Clock: The most precise method of measuring time through a process of using the movements of atoms, atomic clocks are utilized in both GPS navigation and GPS tracking devices to assist in the calculation of determining GPS location.

 Business Tracking: Using GPS monitoring devices and other surveillance tools such as keystroke loggers and hidden camera systems to observe employee activity.
 Business tracking helps reduce excessive fuel consumption and other social activities that can weaken employee performance while on the clock.

 CDM: Cellular Data Module, or CDM, is a component used in real-time GPS trackers to transmit locational data using cellular networks.

-Covert Monitoring: The process of secretly observing the activity of person, place, or object.
+Covert Monitoring: The process of secretly observing the activity of a person, place, or object.
 Covert monitoring often refers to using Spyware to observe activities conducted online, or GPS tracking devices to observe driving activities.